lifelong-learning-systems/l2metrics/evaluation/README.md

 - `max`: Minimum value of task data in scenario
 - `num_lx`: Total number of task LXs in scenario
 - `num_ex`: Total number of task EXs in scenario
+- `runtime`: Total runtime, in seconds, calculated as difference between max and min timestamps in log data
+- `normalization_data_range`: Task data ranges used for normalization